 What could be more vital than connecting with your innate, fundamental, spiritual Essence?

-If you’re seeking to answer questions to mundane issues (like what job do I suit, should I get married, etc.) then perhaps the below recommendations won’t satisfy you.
+If youโre seeking to answer questions about mundane issues (like what job will I suit, should I get married, etc.) then perhaps the below recommendations wonโt satisfy you.

-On the other hand, if you’re looking to dive deep, learn how to find yourself and how to be true to yourself, and unite with your True Nature, keep reading:
+On the other hand, if youโre looking to dive deep, learn how to find yourself, how to be true to yourself, and open a door to your True Nature, keep reading:

 1. Make friends with solitude